akretion/factur-x-libreoffice-extension/README.rst

 Release notes
 =============

+* Version 0.25 dated January 16h 2025:

+  * Update stdnum from 0.14 to 0.20
+  * simplify code for VAT number validation (use stdnum.vatin)

+* Version 0.24 dated December 31st 2020:

+  * Add support for Swiss VAT numbers
+  * Update stdnum from 0.12 to 0.14

 * Version 0.23 dated July 26th 2020:

   * Reduce Factur-X PDF file size via the use of flateEncode()